joshuacarmack/tricitiesmesh/README.md

 This site uses the Docsy theme.
 Docsy makes numerous shortcodes available to enhance your content.
 Read the [docs](https://www.docsy.dev/docs/) for more information.

+### Deployment

+Auto deploys to Cloudflare pages on main branch commit.